nekaeve24/Neural-DNA-Forensics/README.md

 ---

 ## 🔬 Executive Summary
-The NEnterprise AI Forensic Suite is a specialized diagnostic engine designed for **Mechanistic Interpretability** and **Neural Archaeology**.
-By utilizing a proprietary **0.0054 Basal Accountability Gradient**, this framework provides a mathematical chain of custody for neural weights, ensuring data sovereignty and bias mitigation in high-stakes institutional AI environments.
+The NEnterprise AI Forensic Suite is a specialized diagnostic engine designed for Mechanistic Interpretability and Neural Archaeology.
+By utilizing a proprietary 0.0054 Basal Accountability Gradient, this framework provides a mathematical chain of custody for neural weights, ensuring data sovereignty and bias mitigation in high-stakes institutional AI environments.